swiss-territorial-data-lab/proj-dolines/README.md

 ### Vector layers

-Two vector datasets were used to evaluate the results:
+Two sinkhole datasets were used to evaluate the results:
 * the ground truth;
     * established by an expert;
     * used to optimize the parameters of the methods;
 * the reference data;
-    * concatenation of various polygons dataset, with in case of overlap the following priority order: [swissTLM3D](https://www.swisstopo.admin.ch/en/landscape-model-swisstlm3d) > polygons provided by the expert > [GeoCover](https://www.swisstopo.admin.ch/en/geological-model-2d-geocover).
+    * concatenation of various polygons dataset with, in case of overlap, the following priority order: [swissTLM3D](https://www.swisstopo.admin.ch/en/landscape-model-swisstlm3d) > polygons provided by the expert > [GeoCover](https://www.swisstopo.admin.ch/en/geological-model-2d-geocover).

 They are provided in the `data` folder.